VedantEnterprises/SimpleFlashLight/README.md

 ## How to sign with keystore
-To release this app with your keystore, there are 2 step involved,
+To release this app with your keystore, there are 2 steps involved,
  - Create androidproject.properties file.
-Look at [androidproject.properties]
+Look at [androidproject.properties](https://github.com/joielechong/SimpleFlashLight/raw/master/androidproject.properties)
 There are 4 properties in it:
-    - 1. STORE_FILE, fill this as pointing to your android keystore file
+    - STORE_FILE, fill this as pointing to your android keystore file
-    - 2. STORE_PASSWORD, fill this with your keystore password
+    - STORE_PASSWORD, fill this with your keystore password
-    - 3. KEY_ALIAS, fill this with your key alias
+    - KEY_ALIAS, fill this with your key alias
-    - 4. KEY_PASSWORD, fill this with your alias key password
+    - KEY_PASSWORD, fill this with your alias key password

- - Change AndroidProject.signing property in gradle.properties file to your androidproject.properties file.
+ - Change AndroidProject.signing property in [gradle.properties](https://github.com/joielechong/SimpleFlashLight/raw/master/gradle.properties) file to your androidproject.properties file path.

  NOTE: You must create androidproject.properties file and place your keystore outside this source code root to avoid accidentally commit your keystore to git.